6.5 Avoiding Overfitting and False Patterns

 The danger of a rule that is too personal

-Overfitting means building a rule that explains one example but fails on the wider pattern.
-In visual-symbolic practice, it often happens when a candidate latches onto a vivid detail.
+Overfitting means building a rule that explains one example but fails the wider pattern.
+In visual-symbolic practice it usually happens when a candidate latches onto a vivid detail.
 If the first image is a red triangle above a box, you might decide the label means red, triangle, above, or box.
-Only comparison tells you which rule is real.
+Only comparison across several examples tells you which rule is real.

-A false pattern can feel convincing because the human brain is good at finding order.
+A false pattern can feel convincing because the human brain is built to find order.
 That strength becomes a weakness when evidence is thin.
-If one label appears with one image, many rules are possible.
-If the same label appears with different objects but the same relation, relation becomes stronger.
-If a new example breaks the rule, revise it quickly.
+With one label and one image, many rules are possible.
+When the same label appears with different objects but the same relation, the relation becomes the strong candidate.
+When a new example breaks your rule, revise it immediately rather than defending it.

-A simple rule is not always correct, but it is a good starting point.
-Prefer the rule with fewer unsupported assumptions.
-If "ka" appears before labels for three cups, three keys, and three stars, "ka = plural" is simpler than "ka = three objects that are portable and shown on the left."
-The second rule may fit the examples, but it adds details not required by the evidence.
+A simple rule is not automatically correct, but it is the right starting point.
+Prefer the rule with the fewest unsupported assumptions.
+If "ka" precedes labels for three cups, three keys, and three stars, then "ka = plural" is simpler than "ka = three portable objects shown on the left."
+The longer rule fits the examples but adds details the evidence never required, and those extra details are exactly what break on the transfer item.

 Overfitting signals